This page provides information and updates about access to services at the Women's and Children's Hospital during the COVID-19 pandemic.

 The health and wellbeing of our patients, their carers and our staff is our number one priority at all times.

-To find out about COVID-19 testing, go to our COVID-19 Testing Clinic page.
+To find out about COVID-19 testing, visit the SA Health website.

 Before entering the Women’s and Children’s Hospital, each visitor will be required to undergo a health screening to protect our vulnerable staff, patients and their families.